rafaelrguerra/MultiTracksProject/README.md

 2. Run the first scripts (already provided by MultiTracks).

 3. Run the new script, GetArtistDetails.sql.
+It's in DB/Stored Procedures.

 4. Update the database connection string on both the Web Forms project and the API, to point to your database.
 (Web.config and appsettings.json, respectively)